asadmanzoor93/react-boilerplate/README.md

 # React Boilerplate

-A central component and entry point of edly services which integrates all of the edly services (LMS, Studio, Marketing and Analytics) in one place
+A central component and entry point of react services

 ### Local Development